-Instructions for photography are provided in a separate photography manual.
-Each photograph shall be labelled with the subject number, and the visit number at which the photograph was taken.
+Each photograph shall be traceable and labelled with the subject number, the visit number and with which lighting modality the photograph was taken.
 In order to maintain confidentiality, the photographs must not include any information that may reveal the subject's identity.
-The photographs should be used in the assessment of sector naturalness, sector and to document AEs..
-The photographs shall be presented on a computer monitor (preferably the same monitor throughout the study).
+The photographs should be used in the assessment of GAIS.